Lucy-Munge/dsc-phase-2-project-v2-3/README.md

 # Group 17 Project Description

+## King County House Sales Analysis & Regression Modeling
-## Project Overview
+### Project Overview

-For this project, you will use multiple linear regression modeling to analyze house sales in a northwestern county.

 ### Business Problem

 The real estate agency, Amani is facing a challenge in providing valuable advice to homeowners regarding home renovations.
 Homeowners often inquire about the potential increase in the estimated value of their homes after making specific renovations or improvements.
 The agency needs to develop a predictive model that can accurately estimate the impact of various renovation projects on a home's market value within the northwestern county.

 The goal is to offer data-driven recommendations to homeowners, enabling them to make informed decisions about which renovations to undertake and how these renovations will affect the resale value of their homes.

-### Comprehension Check
-This project involves responding to three distinct inquiries:
+The questions to be answered are:

-  1. How does the number of bedrooms, bathrooms, grade, and square footage of a house correlate with its sale price in King County?
+  1. How does the number of bedrooms, bathrooms, grade and square footage of a house correlate with its sale price in King County?
+  2. How much can a homeowner expect the value of their home to increase after a specific renovation project?
+  3. Which renovation projects have the most significant impact on a home's market value in the northwestern county?
+  4. Are there specific combinations of renovation projects that provide an interdependent effect on a home's market value?

 ### Analysis Overview
 * **Data Understanding**